web-scrobbler/web-scrobbler/README.md

 ## Usage

-You can get the extension either from Chrome Web Store or <abbr title="addons.mozilla.org">AMO</abbr> directly or by installing as an [unpacked extension][9].
+You can get the extension either from the Chrome Web Store, <abbr title="addons.mozilla.org">AMO</abbr>, or by installing as an [unpacked extension][9].

 ### Chrome Web Store